sooriyaarachchi/pybites.github.io-src/content/pytricks-review.md

 ### Now is better than never (import this)

-And more so because you can still get it for just 9 bucks, eventually it will cost 29.
+And more so because you can still get it for a lower early-access price, eventually the final version of the book will cost more.

 Keep in mind this is a work in progress.
 I did find the initial version of 60 pages a bit short, but recently I got an update of 25+ pages so the final version will be longer.